Planning to travel in spring or fall? Gear up with one of the best softshell jackets for women!

 - Premium price point

 - Looking for an all-around performer?
-The Patagonia Women’s Adze Hoody and The North Face Women’s Apex Bionic 2 are our two top overall picks for the best women’s softshell jackets.
+The Patagonia Adze Hoody and The North Face Apex Bionic 2 are our two top overall picks for the best women’s softshell jackets.

 - Looking for a softshell that won’t break the bank?
-Even despite its performance flaws, the Columbia Kruser Ridge provides the best value for its price range out of any of these top women’s softshell jackets.
+Despite its performance flaws, the Columbia Kruser Ridge provides excellent value.
+It’s easily the best option among other jackets in its price range.